Forest Products

 Testing and Manufacturing New, Innovative, and Sustainable Forest Products

-The Advanced Structures & Composites Center at the University of Maine is at the forefront of testing and manufacturing new, innovative, and sustainable forest products to revitalize and diversify Maine’s forest-based economy.
+The Advanced Structures & Composites Center (ASCC) at the University of Maine is at the forefront of testing and manufacturing new, innovative, and sustainable forest products to revitalize and diversify Maine’s forest-based economy.
+Since 1996, the ASCC has conducted hundreds of federal and industrial trials on wood and wood-based composite materials.
+Research areas include mass timber and wood fiber insulation.

 Industry Support